23 July 2012 Iraq attacks: Attacks

-Numerous attacks were conducted within hours of each other on 23 July 2012 across thirteen different cities in Iraq.
+Numerous attacks were conducted within hours of each other on 23 July 2012 across thirteen cities in Iraq.
 Naharnet reported the number of towns and cities attacked as eighteen.
 The number of attacks, on the other hand, was given to be thirty.
 Two more attacks occurred late on 23 July 2012, increasing the number of attacks to thirty-two.
 Rod Nordland stated that the number of attacks was forty.
 The major targets of the attacks were security forces, government buildings and Shia Muslim neighbourhoods.

 The first attack took place on an army base in Saladin Governorate around dawn.
 In Taji, nearly 20 mi north of Baghdad, a series of bombs around a number of homes went off simultaneously; as police arrived and residents began searching the wreckage for survivors, a suicide bomber detonated himself, killing more.
 At least 41 people were killed in this attack, considered the worst of the overall event.
 A car bomb exploded near a government building in Sadr City in Baghdad, killing 16.
 At least five car bombs went off in Kirkuk.
 The insurgents attacked a base in Dhuluiya, killing 15 soldiers.
 In al-Husseiniya, a predominantly Shiite suburb in northeastern Baghdad and in Mosul, a total of six people were killed in bombing attacks.
 Explosion in Yarmouk, another neighborhood of Baghdad, killed at least four people and injured another 24.
 Nearly five people were also killed and 22 or 25 injured when a car bomb exploded near a busy market in Diwaniya.
 Of all the sites attacked, only Diwaniya is an undisputed Shiite territory.
 There were checkpoint shootings and bomb blasts in the ethnically mixed Diyala Governorate, resulting in 11 dead and 40 wounded.
 In the western city of Heet, a car bombing occurred near an army patrol, killing one soldier and injuring 10 others.
 The other towns and cities suffered from bombings were Saadiya, Khan Beni-Saad, Tuz Khurmatu, Dibis, Samarra and Dujail.

 In addition to all these attacks took place daytime, there were two more attacks late in the day.
 One of these attacks was a car bomb blast near a café in the Shi'ite Ameen district in southeastern Baghdad, killing six men and wounding 24.
 The second was a roadside bombing near Baquba, a city northeast of Baghdad.
 The second blast killed three people and injured seven others.